3 Reasons to Take the ACT or SAT (Even if Your Dream School Is Test Optional)

 1. Some colleges still require testing

 This may be stating the obvious, but: not every school is test optional!
 Some schools, like the University of Florida and other Florida state universities, never made the change, even in the height of the pandemic.
 Other notable testing holdouts include Georgetown, the University of Georgia and Georgia Tech, and MIT, which went back to requiring testing in spring of 2022.
-In addition, some schools are test optional, but only for certain students—Auburn University, for example, requires that students have a 3.6 GPA to be able to apply as test-optional applicants (and encourages all students to send scores).
+Purdue University similarly reinstated the testing requirement in 2024.
+Unfortunately, most colleges have a tendency to announce their testing policies in the spring before the next admissions cycle; this is very late for a junior to have to scramble to take a test.
+This lack of clarity is why we still encourage all students to try diagnostic tests and make a plan.

 2. Test scores still matter to colleges — even test-optional ones